daswanihimanshu010/nextjs-smartcontract-lottery/README.md

 2. Helps us hosting our decentalized application on a decentralized node/server.

 3. our code --> Hash --> IPFS (Our node) --> Our node is connected to massive network of IPFS nodes runnin by people.
 What other node can do, any node can pin your data so your data persists.
 You can keep doing this so your code could be pinned by all nodes so it can persits in a decentralized way.
 We need other nodes to pin our data because if our node goes down that data goes down.
+IPFS has this limitation which is solved by Filecoin.

 4. To export code to IPFS run: